-- Mechanism of action, indication, dosage, side effects, and toxicity of drugs used for the treatment of Crohn's disease and ulcerative colitis, including aminosalicylates, corticosteroids, antibiotics, immunomodulatory drugs, and biologics - ii.
+- Mechanism of action, indication, dosage, side effects, and toxicity of drugs used for the treatment of Crohn's disease and ulcerative colitis, including aminosalicylates, corticosteroids, antibiotics, immunomodulatory drugs, and biologics. - ii.
 The initial site-specific medical management - iii.
 The role of nutritional support - iv.
-Approaches for induction of remission and maintenance of remission, including the pros and cons of a top-down strategy versus a bottom-up strategy - v.
-Medical management of perianal Crohn's disease - vi.
-The use of postoperative medical prophylactic therapy in Crohn's disease - vii.
-Risk of small and large bowel carcinoma with regard to extent and duration of disease - viii.
-Cancer surveillance recommendations, including technique, limitations, interpretation of biopsy results, and the significance of dysplasia (low versus highgrade) and concomitant inflammation g.
-Surgical Management of Ulcerative Colitis i.
-Indications for surgery, comparing and contrasting elective strategies for chronic ulcerative colitis with urgent/emergent strategies for acute or fulminant colitis
+Approaches for induction of remission and maintenance of remission, including the pros and cons of a top-down strategy versus a bottom-up strategy. - v.
+When to stop inflammatory bowel disease medications, e.g. steroids/biologics prior to surgery - vi.
+Medical management of perianal Crohn's disease - vii.
+The use of postoperative medical prophylactic therapy in Crohn's disease - viii.
+Risk of small and large bowel carcinoma with regard to extent and duration of disease - ix.
+Cancer surveillance recommendations, including technique, limitations, interpretation of biopsy results, and the significance of dysplasia (low versus high-grade) and concomitant inflammation.
+The importance of visible vs. invisible dysplasia during regular optical or chromoendoscopy.